Overview of CUCM

-- The layer of infrastructure: the infrastructure includes routers, switches and voice gateways.
+- The layer of infrastructure: the infrastructure includes routers, switches, and voice gateways.
 Data, voice, and video are transmitted throughout the infrastructure between all network appliances.
-It offers high availability, management, service quality( QoS) and network security.
+It offers high availability, management, service quality( QoS), and network security.

 - Call control layer: the call control layer provides for dial plan and functionality processing, device management, and administration.

-- A CUCM, CUCM Express or CUCM Business Edition (CMBE) may be available for call control.
+- A CUCM, CUCM express, or CUCM Business Edition (CMBE) may be available for call control.
 We concentrate on the CUCM product, nearly identical to the Cisco Unified CMBE.
 Call processing is physically separate from the layer of the infrastructure.
-Call control for a physical device in Chicago can be executed by a CUCM, Cisco Unified CMBE or CUCM Express in San Jose, for instance.
+Call control for a physical device in Chicago can be executed by a CUCM, Cisco Unified CMBE, or CUCM express in San Jose, for instance.

 - The layer of applications: Applications are independent of call control functions and physical voice processing facilities.
 Applications, including the ones listed here, are integrated with IP so that applications can be located anywhere in the network:

-- Cisco Unity, Cisco Unity Express, or Cisco Unity Connections products supply voice mail, integrated messaging and Unified Messaging applications.
+- Cisco Unity, Cisco Unity Express, or Cisco Unity Connections products supply voice mail, integrated messaging, and Unified Messaging applications.

 - With the Cisco Unified Contact Center and Cisco Unified Center Express, contact centers of different sizes can be built.

 - The Medium to Large Conference Servers supporting video integration from Cisco Unified MeetingPlace and MeetingPlace Express.
-The product MeetingPlace integrates conferences of the type lecture with scalable tools for collaboration and control.
+The product MeetingPlace integrates conferences of the typed lecture with scalable tools for collaboration and control.
 Small to medium-sized enterprises, the Cisco Unified MeetingPlace Express is positioned.
 The Cisco Conference Connection server is the successor to MeetPlace Express.

 - Cisco Emergency Responder (ER) improves CUCM ‘s current emergency functionality.
 Cisco ER provides the mobile devices with physical localization updates to guarantee that the PSAP responsible for emergency calls to this site is properly routed to the PSAP.
 Cisco ER identifies the caller’s location and maps all calls from that physical location to the emergency line identification number (ELIN) using the standard ANI / CLID.
 The ELIN is registered in ERL( ERL) as part of the PSAP.
-The implementation of these capabilities ensures that legal or regulatory requirements are complied with more effectively and reduces life and responsibility risks related to emergency calls.
+Implementing these capabilities ensures that legal or regulatory requirements are complied with more effectively and reduces life and responsibility risks related to emergency calls.

-- The support of third-party applications includes standard protocol interfaces, e.g. Telephony Application Programming Interface( TAPI), Java Telephony Application Programming Interface( JTAPI), Simple Object Access Protocol( SOAP), Q.SIG, H.323, Media Gateway Control Protocol( MGCP), and Session Initiation Protocol( SIP).
+- The support of third-party applications includes standard protocol interfaces, e.g., Telephony Application Programming Interface( TAPI), Java Telephony Application Programming Interface( JTAPI), Simple Object Access Protocol( SOAP), Q.SIG, H.323, Media Gateway Control Protocol( MGCP), and Session Initiation Protocol( SIP).

 Cisco UC Network

-In Cisco UC the following major communications technologies are integrated:
+In Cisco UC, the following major communications technologies are integrated:

 - IP phone: IP phone technology is the transmission of voice communications through a network using IP standards.
-IP telephone: Cisco UC offers a wide range of hardware and software devices such as call processing agents, IP-telephones, voice-messaging systems, video devices, conferencing and many more.
+IP telephone: Cisco UC offers a wide range of hardware and software devices such as call processing agents, IP-telephones, voice-messaging systems, video devices, conferencing, and many more.

-- Conferencing with rich media: Cisco Unified ConferencePlace provides the virtual meeting environment for voice, video and web conferences with an integrated set of IP- based tools.
+- Conferencing with rich media: Cisco Unified ConferencePlace provides the virtual meeting environment for voice, video, and web conferences with an integrated set of IP- based tools.

-- Applications from third parties: Cisco collaborates with leading companies in the widest range of innovative third-party IP communication applications and solutions that focus on critical business needs, such as messaging, customer service and workforce optimization.
+- Applications from third parties: Cisco collaborates with leading companies in the widest range of innovative third-party IP communication applications and solutions that focus on critical business needs, such as messaging, customer service, and workforce optimization.

 Functions of CUCM

-- Call processing: Call processing refers to the entire process of making, routing and terminating calls, including all processes of accounting and statistical collection.
+- Call processing: Call processing refers to the entire process of making, routing, and terminating calls, including all processes of accounting and statistical collection.

-- Signaling and control of devices: CUCM establishes all the signal connections between call endpoints and directs devices such as telephones, gateways and conference bridges to connect and tear down streaming.
+- Signaling and control of devices: CUCM establishes all the signal connections between call endpoints and directs devices such as telephones, gateways, and conference bridges to connect and tear down streaming.
 Call control and call setup/call teardown signals are also called.

 - Administration of phone characteristics: CUCM extends to IP phones and gateways services such as holding, transfer, forwarding, conference, speed dialing, redial and call- parks.